 The above charts display the monthly distribution by infection source for cases, hospitalizations and deaths over the past four months.
 The month is assigned by date of symptom onset.
-Since this report comes early in the month, the majority of cases are listed as sporadic.
-Case investigation will likely reduce this number.
-The month of September is not included, as the latest onset date in this data set is September 1, 2021.
+The pattern emerging over the past few is months is that the majority of cases, hospitalizations and deaths are due to sporadic transmission, followed by outbreaks.

-Data Updated: 9/6/2021
+Data Updated: 10/1/2021 4